vmware/vic/CONTRIBUTING.md

 ### Verify

 A "Verify" issue normally means the feature or fix is in code review and/or awaiting further testing.
 These issues require one final QE sign off or at the end of a sprint another dev that didn't work on the issue can verify the issue.

+In most cases, an issue should be in Verify _before_ the corresponding PR is merged.
+The developer can then close the issue while merging the PR.

 ### Closed